AdriandeLima/adriandelima.github.io/content/_index.md

 ---
-title: "Home page blurb"
+title: Home page blurb
-description: "The text that will show on the home page of the website"
+description: The text that will show on the home page of the website
 preview: /assets/house.webp
+showHero: false
 ---

 {{< lead >}}